You can find the eligibility requirements for block, formula, and discretionary awards in the grant program guidelines.

 - Take appropriate personnel action against such an employee, up to and including termination; or

 - Require the employee to participate satisfactorily in a drug abuse assistance or rehabilitation program approved for such purposes by a Federal, State, or local health, law enforcement, or other appropriate agency.

 You must complete this certification before OJP will recommend you for an award.
 You can find guidance on lobbying certification and restrictions in Title 28 CFR Part 69 [PDF - 404 KB].
 These restrictions on lobbying apply to all recipients and subrecipients.

 Additional restrictions on lobbying applicable to all recipients and subrecipients are:

 - Interim Financial Guidance for New Restrictions on Lobbying [PDF - 34 KB]

 - Lobbying Disclosure Act of 1995

-In addition to the restrictions above, recipients are required to adhere to restrictions on lobbying included in 31 U.S.C. § 1352.
+In addition to the restrictions above, you are required to adhere to restrictions on lobbying included in 31 U.S.C.
+1352.
 These restrictions include the following:

-- Recipients of a Federal grant, cooperative agreement, or contract cannot use Federal funds to pay a person for influencing or attempting to influence an officer or employee of any agency, a member of Congress, an officer or employee of Congress, or an employee of a member of Congress in connection with any of the following covered Federal actions:
+- If you have a Federal award, cooperative agreement, or contract, you cannot use Federal funds to pay a person for influencing or attempting to influence an officer or employee of any agency, a member of Congress, an officer or employee of Congress, or an employee of a member of Congress in connection with any of the following covered Federal actions: